Thursday, November 26, 2015

 QRM-wise, there was the usual bevy of tuner-uppers and microphone testers.

+across the band.
 There was also a visit from the Woodpecker radar.
+Because we often

 You can view my 3830 website submission HERE.